magento/merchdocs/src/stores/admin.md

 ## Usage data collection

-The first time you log in to the _Admin_, you are asked to grant Adobe permission to collect your usage data.
+The first time you log in to the _Admin_, you are asked to grant Adobe permission to collect usage data for all administrators.

 ![]({% link images/images/admin-menu-dashboard-usage-data.png %}){: .zoom}
 _Allow admin usage data collection_